thixotropist/ghidra_decompiler_plugins/content/en/docs/notes/BlockGraph.md

     * 8 non-loop transforms
 * 1 `vector_strlen` stanza present but not recognized
 * 1 vsetivli instruction located outside of the matching vector load and store instructions
-* 1 possible `vector_memcpy` transforms not taken at 0xb9d50 - nested do loop?
+* 1 possible `vector_memcpy` transforms not taken at 0xb9d50 - a nested do loop?

 The log file shows some issues: